Olowalu, Hawaii

-Olowalu is a community on the west side of the island of Maui in the state of Hawaii.
+Olowalu (Hawaiian for 'many hills') is a community on the west side of the island of Maui in the state of Hawaii.
 It is located about 4 mi south of Lahaina on the Honoapiʻilani Highway.
 It is a census-designated place (CDP), with a population at the 2020 census of 100.

 It once sustained a large population, governed by the high chiefess Kalola, daughter of Maui ruler Kekaulike, and grandmother of Keopuolani.
 It was home to a traditional farming community until the arrival of the Europeans, who replaced it with a sugarcane plantation.
 The massacre in 1790, as well as the labor-intensive sandalwood trade up-country, contributed to the site's decline.
 A substantial real estate development is under consideration for the area.
 The area is home to one of Hawaii's most striking reefs.

 Puʻu Honua

 From ancient times, Olowalu was considered a place of refuge, or puʻu honua, by Hawaiians.
 Persons pursued for committing an offense against a family group or an ali'i (royal) were untouchable once they stepped inside its borders.
 Violating sanctuary was punishable by death.
 For Pacific Island cultures, maintaining a peaceful order was a deep cultural tenet.
 For people on Maui, Olowalu created an interval of space and time to resolve disputes.